Fall semester 2015

 Prerequisites: GE2000 or GE2100 and junior or senior standing for GE4150, graduate student standing for GE5150

-Readings: Multidisciplinary reading and analysis are a large part of this course; material will come from the books, journals, technical papers, and the internet.
+Readings: Multidisciplinary readings and analyses are a large part of this course; material will come from the book, journals, technical reports, and news outlets.
 Class discussion of the readings are an integral part of the course.
-Brief written analyses of the reading assignments will be due at the beginnin gof class the day the reading is due to be discussed.
+Brief written analyses of the reading assignments will be due at the beginning of class the day the reading is due to be discussed.
 You will be allowed two unexcused free passes on the writen analyses.
+In addition, frequent in-class quizes will provide incentive to complete reading assignments on time.

 Course web page: Some information is available here (http://www.geo.mtu.edu/~gpwaite/teaching/nathaz), but handouts, lecture PDFs, assignments, and most other correspondence will be done through the Canvas page (mtu.instructure.com).